-If you are looking for an Amazon alternative, there are several options available for you to consider.
+If you are looking for an Amazon alternative, several options are available for you to consider.
 First and foremost, before we get too deep, let’s discuss why you might be seeking an alternative.

-Perhaps you’re looking for lower fees or a better platform that suits your niche market.
+Perhaps you’re seeking lower fees or a better platform for your niche market.
 Whatever your reason may be, it’s vital to explore all of your options.

 First, Amazon charges sellers fees for using their platform.
 These can add up to be pretty expensive.